Watering Your Seedlings

-Water joins heat, light, air and soil as the main components used to start your seeds and grow your seedlings (although one could argue a little luck is also involved).
-There are basically three methods used in watering ’em:
+Water joins heat, light, air, and soil as the main components used to start your seeds and grow your seedlings (although one could argue a little luck is also involved).
+There are basically three methods used in watering seeds and seedlings.

-This is the most common watering method, not only for seeds, but also your other indoor and outdoor plants.
+This is the most common watering method not only for seeds but also other indoor and outdoor plants.
 My weapons of choice are a spray bottle and a quart-size watering can.

-First, a note on the spray bottle.
-Buy a good one.
-In one of my local dollar stores, there’s a round bin with spray bottles in it… and that’s about how much they’re worth, so don’t skimp on the cash here.
+First, a note on the spray bottle: Buy a good one.
+In one of my local dollar stores, there’s a round bin with spray bottles in it—and a dollar is about how much they’re worth, so don’t skimp on the cash here.
 Like any quality tool, it must be comfortable to use in your hand.
 It should have an adjustable nozzle and a soft trigger.
-You’ll want one for water; as well as separate ones for food/foliar spraying, and if you have to, pest control.
+You’ll want one for water as well as separate ones for food/foliar spraying, and if you have to, pest control.

-Second, a note on accessing your water.
-I’m not implying I’m lazy, but making a dozen trips to the kitchen to refill gets old.
-I’ve found great use in the 3-liter or gallon-sized water jugs.
-I have a “stash” of them already in the room I’m planting in, so the watering can gets filled up on the spot.
+Second, a note on accessing your water: I’m not implying I’m lazy, but making a dozen trips to the kitchen to refill gets old.
+I’ve found great use in the 3-liter or gallon-size water jugs.
+I have a stash of them already in the room I’m planting in, so the watering can gets filled up on the spot.
 In addition, if I’m using a root stimulator or organic liquid fertilizer, I can mix it in this same type of container.
 As a side note, natural rainwater is better for them than tap water.

 Third, temperature.
 Try to use water that’s room temperature or warmer.
 Cold water can discourage germination and growth.
-It’s kinda like being forced into a cold shower when you really need a sauna to work in.
-Moving on…
+It’s kind of like being forced into a cold shower when you really need a sauna to work in.

 Get our latest tips, how-to articles, and instructional videos sent to your inbox.